Top game in Heidenheim: FC St. Pauli can set a historic record-breakinglatest.news-Breaking Latest News

 — St. Pauli coach Fabian Hürzeler

 Hürzeler already improved the record for victories when starting as a coach.
 The club record has long since been broken.
 Will St. Pauli now equal KSC’s historic record with a win at 1.
-FC Heidenheim on Saturday evening (8.30 p.m., in the NDR Livecenter)?
+FC Heidenheim tonight (8.30 p.m., in the NDR Livecenter)?

 “Of course, we gained confidence from the nine wins.
 A team spirit emerged that you can see in the dressing room, but also on the pitch,” emphasized Hürzeler, who has just completed the UEFA Pro trainer license course with the DFB and on Wednesday evening received his certificate.
 “Successes are not to be equated with any team events, successes weld together.”